- Global IPO volumes rose 150% and proceeds rose by 215% year-on-year

 2H 2021 Outlook: full speed ahead for IPO-ready companies and hungry investors

 Entering the second half of 2021, the IPO market continues its forward momentum as more companies look to go public, taking advantage of favorable conditions.
-A steady pipeline of US$1b+ IPOs is expected through the year including tech unicorns, SPACs and companies in sectors that have already proved resilient like technology and health care despite the COVID-19 pandemic.
-On the flip side, 2H 2021 may prove challenging as the lingering impacts of the COVID-19 pandemic continues to affect companies in sectors most impacted by national lockdowns – such as traditional retail, travel, tourism and hospitality.
+A steady pipeline of US$1b+ IPOs is expected through the year including tech unicorns, SPACs and companies in sectors that have already proved resilient despite the COVID-19 pandemic.
+On the flip side, 2H 2021 may prove challenging as the lingering impacts of the COVID-19 pandemic continues to affect companies in sectors most impacted by the lockdowns like traditional retail, travel, tourism and hospitality.
 If these sectors fail to recover, global markets will continue to fall short of a full global economic recovery.

 Notes to Editors